stefdasca/statement-translator/Kilonova/2200-2299/Processed_2268.md

 # Task

 Alexandra does not feel comfortable doing calculations, especially since the empire is very large and the calculations can become quite complicated.
-For this reason, she asks you to make a program that receives the configuration of the railway system and answers questions of the form $x \; y \; v$, with the following meaning: *“How much time will a train that can travel at a maximum speed $v$ need to go from station $x$ to station $y$”*.
+For this reason, she asks you to make a program that receives the configuration of the railway system and answers questions of the form $x \; y \; v$, with the following meaning: *“How much time will a train that can travel at a maximum speed $v$ need to go from station $x$ to station $y$�*.

 # Input data